elisamunoz/birdsongs-project/README.md

 - Error message when pressing "Search" button with search fields empty
 - "No data available message" when the information is not found in the API
 - An image is shown in replace of Google Maps when location is not available in the API
+- Jasmine to test function that renders Bird File section

 Since I started the project and after every modification, I have tested the website for mobile and desktop size using Chrome Dev Tool, I have also tested it on my mobile device.
 Once I finished the sections, I tested for every link I have clicking on them.
 To test user experience I sent the link of the project to my family and friends I validated the HTML code using the [W3C Markup Validation Service](https://validator.w3.org/).